Anoncheg1/hierarchical-clustering-of-mixed-data-types/README.md

 # hierarchical-clustering-of-mixed-data-types
-1) Tools for Hierarchical clustering 2) approaches to weight columns or mitigate dirstibution vatiance between features
+1) Tools for Hierarchical clustering 2) approaches to weight columns or mitigate diviation difference between features